-The UTS Research Strategy 2016–20 details an ambitious plan to support the university’s growing national and international reputation as a leading university of technology.
+The UTS Research Strategy provides an ambitious framework to support the university’s growing national and international reputation as a leading university of technology.

 We are already Australia’s number one young university, but our sights are set even higher.
-Our overall strategic goal is to increase the intensity, excellence, impact and reputation of our research to position UTS clearly within the top 10 Australian universities and the top 10 in chosen fields globally by 2020.
+Our overall strategic goal is to increase the intensity, excellence, impact and reputation of our research.

-As we continue to gain ground in intensity, impact and reputation, we have recognised the need to focus our research.
-Our new Focus Areas of health; data science; sustainability; social futures; and future work and industry comprise a number of interrelated research disciplines, in which we already excel, and have been carefully considered to build on our previous Research Strategy.
+As we continue to gain ground in intensity, impact and reputation, we have recognised the need to focus our research on concentrations.
 We have the flexibility to explore and support emerging areas of research interest, but we will continue to grow and leverage those areas where we are already recognised as having centres and researchers of national and international renown.

 Central to this strategy is accelerating our focus on and engagement with industry.
 We are constantly aligning with, and responding to, the expectations of industry to build unique, long-lasting relationships as the research partner of choice.